 Basil Tree Catering is working on many levels to reduce waste and work towards environmental sustainability.
 Unfortunately drop-off catering uses a lot of disposable paper goods but we are working towards reducing this waste and making changes throughout our operations.
 Below are some of the changes we have made.
+We are especially proud that over 90% of waste that we produce is recycled or composted.
 As always, we are open to suggestions on how to do an even better job at protecting our environment.

 We are very excited to participate in the Sustainable Business Leader Program, a great organization in Boston which helps local businesses become more sustainable.
-The SBLP has helped over 90 businesses in the Boston area to be come more energy efficient, help conserve water and reduce waste.
-We look forward to their assessments and suggestions and will be proud to be certified by their organization.
+The SBLP has helped over 90 businesses in the Boston area to become more energy efficient, help conserve water and reduce waste.
+We were certified in 2011 and are currently undergoing recertification.
 If you are interested in getting involved, you can check out their website, www.sustainablebusinessleader.org

-- Plates are made from sugar cane waste
+- Plates are made from sugar cane and wheat fiber waste

 - Napkins are from 100% recycled paper (60% post consumer)

-- We have switched over our lighting to florescent bulbs
+- We have switched over our lighting to low-energy florescent bulbs

-- Collect all kitchen compostables to be picked up by Save that Stuff http://www.savethatstuff.com/ to be shipped to farms to be made into fertilizer for local landscapers.
+- Collect all food waste to be picked up by Save that Stuff http://www.savethatstuff.com/ to be made into compost.
 We cut our garbage production by more than half.